 Cultural counselling acknowledges the impact these issues can have on your wellbeing and may help you to cope with them.

-If you are living with dementia, you may find it hard to make sense of what is happening to you and how your life is changing.
+If you're living with dementia, you may find it hard to make sense of what is happening to you and how your life is changing.
 You may feel angry, confused, afraid and anxious, and find it difficult to discuss your feelings with family and friends.
 If you are faced with dementia yourself, or for a close family member, you may find therapy allows you to speak frankly about your feelings and work out ways to live with the condition.

 Depression can be a devastating illness that affects your body, mood, behaviour and thoughts.
 It is not a sign of weakness or failure, and it's not something that can be changed overnight.
 Without treatment, symptoms can be present for years, preventing you from functioning to your full ability.
-The National Institute for Health and Clinical Excellence (NICE) currently recommends a range of psychological therapies for the treatment of depression.
+The National Institute for Health and Care Excellence (NICE) currently recommends a range of psychological therapies for the treatment of depression.

 Therapy can help you get to know yourself better, clarify issues that matter to you and develop your potential.
 It gives you the opportunity to work in ways which promote your ability to resolve problems, or to develop coping skills for things which cannot be changed.